deconf/Analytics-Insights/readme.txt

 The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection like custom dimensions and events.

 The plugin installs the latest Google Analytics tracking code.
-No matter the tracking method you choose, they are all available and customizable: Universal Google Analytics (analytics.js) tracking code, Global Site Tag (gtag.js) tracking code, and Accelerated Mobile Pages (AMP) tracking.
+No matter the tracking method you choose, they are all available and customizable: Google Analytics 4 (GA4), Universal Google Analytics (analytics.js) tracking code, Global Site Tag (gtag.js) tracking code, and Accelerated Mobile Pages (AMP) tracking.

 Advanced features like events tracking and custom dimensions tracking can be enabled with a switch of a button, without the need of any programming skills.

+If you need Universal Analytics (UA) and Google Analytics 4 (GA4) to both collect data at the same time, for the same website, simply enable the Dual Tracking feature.

 = Analytics Insights on Multisite =

 This plugin is fully compatible with multisite network installs.
 Allows using multiple Google Analytics accounts or using a single Google Analytics account for the entire network.